triadwoozie/SuperPatcherAutomator/README.md

 5. **Completion:**
    - Once the script finishes, check the output in the specified directory.
 You will receive instructions on how to use the generated files with Odin3 to flash your device.

+## Acknowledgments

+- Special thanks to the [SuperPatcherGSI](https://github.com/ChromiumOS-Guy/SuperPatcherGSI) project for providing the essential functionality needed to modify the `super.img`.
+This project serves as a core component of **SuperPatcherAutomator**.
+- Thanks to the [LZ4](https://github.com/lz4/lz4) library for providing efficient compression and decompression functionalities.

+## Sources

+- Using `lpmake` for Linux from [AOSP Master](https://ci.android.com/builds/branches/aosp-master/grid).
+- Using `lpmake` for Windows from [lpmake_and_lpunpack_cygwin](https://github.com/affggh/lpmake_and_lpunpack_cygwin).
+- Using `lpunpack.py` from [lpunpack](https://github.com/unix3dgforce/lpunpack), compiled to .exe for Windows version.

+## Fixes

+- Ensure you have all the required Python libraries installed.
+If you encounter any errors related to missing libraries, please install them using pip.

 ## Contributing